 All risk assessments must be signed and dated by both the officer undertaking the assessment, the reviewing manager and the Strategic Director.
 The next review date must be included.
-A list of the risk assessments completed should be included as part of annual Departmental Health and Safety reports.
+A list of the risk assessments completed should be indicated on the Risk Assessment Register on SharePoint and saved on Health and Safety Centralised folder on sharePoint with all versions dated and kept for audit purposes.

 There is no set amount of time that you need to keep your records relating to general risk assessment.
-It is good practice, however, to keep them while they remain relevant.
-However risk assessments relating to medical conditions, and asbestos, should be retained for 40 years.
+It is good practice, however, to keep them while they remain relevant, however risk assessments relating to medical conditions, and asbestos, should be retained for 40 years.